top of page

 September 3, 2021 - The School hosts its Opening Ceremony and Silent Auction for families and the local public.
 Speakers at the event are: IDA Chairman of the Board James Thomson, Delaware Chamber of Commerce President Ray Pucci, Bovina Town Historian Ray LaFever, BCMS Advisory Board Member and Bovina Farmer Donna Dickson-Noonan (Glenanore Farm), along with Sophie and David.

-Summer 2022 - Renovations ensue in the Carriage House to support two more classrooms and a new teacher apartment.
+Summer 2022 - Renovations ensue in the Carriage House for two more classrooms and a new teacher apartment.
+The First Summer School & Daycare Program is offered for 5 weeks on campus for the public, with 20-25 students enrolled at any given time.

 bottom of page